w1th0utnam3/undirected_graph/README.md

 - Equality operator where `edge_id(a,b) == edge_id(b,a)` (this also affects the `<`-operator and hash functor, see below)
 - Access to the two connected `vertex_id`s via a public `a` and `b` member

-For a datatype that implements all these requirements have a look at the `undirected_pair`.
+For a data type that implements all these requirements have a look at the `undirected_pair`.
 Nevertheless here are the axioms for the `<`-operator of the `edge_id_type`:
 ```
 Let a, b, c, d be of type vertex_id and idA(a,b), idB(c,d) be of type edge_id.
 Then: